 The scutum provided excellent protection from enemy weapons and was also used as a weapon in close combat.

-The primary weapon of the Roman soldier was the pilum, a type of javelin that was designed to pierce through enemy shields and armor.
+The primary weapon of the Roman soldier was the pilum, a type of javelin that was designed to pierce enemy shields and armor.

 Soldiers also carried a short sword called a gladius, which was used for close combat.